Mostafa1201/Blog/readme.md

 ## Setup

 - Clone the project
-- open command line and run : composer install
+- Open command line and run : composer install
-- Copy env.example file to .env file and change database configurations according to your local database.
+- Change database configurations according to your local database in the env file.
 - run : php artisan key:generate
 - run : php artisan migrate
 - Go the localhost at the browser , no need for any plugins i have attached all links in the project.